 - Plan Budgets to Take Everyone's Needs into Account.

 Whether you're making a family budget or planning spending for a large corporation, you need to consider the needs of both the men and women involved.
-With those needs in mind, create a budget that allows room for both to satisfy their needs, so they can contribute more effectively to the family or organization and have a satisfying life within it.
+With those needs in mind, create a budget that satisfies the needs of everyone involved.
+If this is accomplished, all members will be able to contribute more effectively to the family or organization and have a satisfying life within it.